galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 All the examples above render just a simple list of heroes, but in practice, it could be much bigger with a lot of functionalities and features and that means changing to a technology or approach can take a lot of time and planning.

-As we can see with this simple app, we are always writing code that, somehow, is going to be rewritten later.
+As we can see with this simple startup tale, we are always writing code that, somehow, is going to be rewritten later.
 So we can assume:

 > A code becomes LEGACY CODE as soon as shipped into production!